 A paid search specialist that takes care of a campaign in a specific country, will probably want to be able to discuss his/her concern with his counterpart within the agency.

-And if you’re bringing the big boss along, they probably won’t want to hear all the detail, but might be looking for a high-level overview or want to focus on the results.
+And if you are bringing the big boss along, they probably will not want to hear all the detail, but might be looking for a high-level overview or want to focus on the results.

 Define the agenda and put everything in context